SeaOfNodes/Simple/chapter02/README.md

 * Many additional optimizations are possible when the compiler learns more about the possible set of Node values.

-In order to achieve above, we annotate Nodes with Types.
+In order to achieve above, we need a way to talk about what kinds of values a Node can take on at runtime - we call these Types, and we annotate Nodes with Types.

 The Type annotation serves two purposes:

 * it defines the set of operations allowed on the Node
 * it defines the set of values the Node takes on

-The type itself is identified by the Java class sub-typing relationship; all types are subtypes of the class `Type`.
+The Type itself is represented as a Java class; the Java classes are used as convenient to represent the Type's structure; all types are subtypes of the class `Type`.
 For now, we only have the following hierarchy of types:

 ```
 Type